aizjicod/concert-page/README.md

 ## Acknowledgments

 - thanks a lot for microverse since this README file was a template from them, and also for letting me use the template for the mobile skeleton of the portfolio.
+-this is an Original design idea by [Cindy Shin in Behance.](https://www.behance.net/adagio07)

 ## 📝 License